173TECH/sayn/README.md

 SAYN can be used for multiple purposes across the analytics workflow:

 * Data extraction: complement tools such as Fivetran or Stitch with customised extraction processes.
-* Date modelling: transform raw data in your data warehouse.
+* Data modelling: transform raw data in your data warehouse.
-* Date science: integrate and execute data science models.
+* Data science: integrate and execute data science models.

 ## Key Features